 Brillat Savarin 500g – Rouzaire

-Made from whole milk with added crème fraîche, Brillat-Savarin can be served at many different ages.
+Rouzaire Brillat Savarin is made from whole milk with added crème fraîche.
 When young the texture is dense, the rind is mild and the flavour has a pleasant crème fraîche tang.
 As it matures, the rind blooms and becomes spicy, and the texture is like a rich, buttery mousse.
 For an indulgent breakfast, try Brillat-Savarin smeared on dense fruit bread, served with strawberries and Champagne.

 Between the two world wars, French cheesemaker Henri Androuët – son of the renowned French Maître Fromager, Pierre Androuët – created this benchmark triple cream cheese.
 Triple cream cheeses were first made in the early 20th Century, by adding extra cream to the whole milk used to make cheese.
 Brillat-Savarin is named after the renowned 18th Century lawyer, politician, author and gastronome, Jean Anthelme Brillat-Savarin.
 His famous book, The Physiology of Taste, is still sold today, and contains many well-known sayings such as: